-A quality backpack can last decades so don’t hesitate to spend a little extra for a product that is comfortable and durable, such as MEC’s Serratus 85 Backpack.
+A quality backpack can last decades so don’t hesitate to spend a little extra for a product that is comfortable and durable,.
 Procure your backpack from a reputable outdoors retailer (like MEC) as knowledgeable staff will assist you in selecting a model that is best suited for your needs and adjustable to fit your body.

 There are a myriad of day bag styles available, and everybody has their own preference.